The Rules we play by...

 - All letters played must form complete words, even if they touch other, previously played, tiles.
 The team gets full credit for all words formed or modified in this manner.

-- Words must appear in a dictionary.
-Peeks at the Scrabble dictionary are available for 25-cents.
+- Words must appear in one of the major industry-recognized dictionaries.
+Peeks at the Scrabble dictionary are available.

 - Words always capitalized, abbreviations, proper nouns, acronyms and words requiring a hyphen or apostrophe may NOT be used.